Honeycomb-Protocol/docs/docs/00-Introduction.md

 State-compression is currently being tested on one of our main programs within Hive Control: [Player Profiles](https://twitter.com/honeycomb_prtcl/status/1635210662917062656?s=20)

 Our benchmarks for Player Profiles prior to state compression had a player fee of 0.0118 SOL but after state-compression it was reduced to 0.000009 SOL (~1300x reduction in costs).
-We will be implementing state-compression across all of our programs in Q4 2023 - Q1 2024 in order to create the first scallable gaming solution directly on SVM.
+We will be implementing state-compression across all of our programs in Q4 2023 - Q1 2024 in order to create the first scalable gaming solution directly on SVM.

 Due to the lack of dev-tools for state-compression, our team has built a library of [Proc Macros](https://doc.rust-lang.org/reference/procedural-macros.html) in Rust for the [Anchor Lang](https://www.anchor-lang.com/) which allows our team to integrate state-compression throughout all of Honeycomb Protocol.
 Our state-compression progress is planned to be generalized and open-sourced for the Solana ecosystem.
 We have recently partnered with [SHYFT](https://shyft.to/) to operate our high performance indexing infrastructure directly on their bare-metal RPC servers.
 This will allow for the entire Solana ecosystem to build scalable solutions that previously was not possible due to various on-chain fees.